Trump administration offers buyouts to federal workers

 The administration has ordered federal workers, many of whom had flexible work arrangements following the pandemic, back to the office to work in person.
 Workers who accept the buyout will need to resign by February 6 and would receive severance paid through September 30.

-The heads of the federal agencies were told within the last day that this would be coming, the official said.
+Federal agency heads were told within the last day that this would be coming, the official said.

 The memo outlining the new policy states that the agency emailed federal employees “on January 28, 2025 presenting a deferred resignation offer.”